Wiley (publisher): Publication of "Paper Mill" generated papers

+COI between climate research and fossil fuel industry

+Wiley is a publisher of climate change research, but also publishes a journal dedicated to fossil-fuel exploration.
+Climate scientists are concerned that this conflict of interest could undermine the credibility of climate science because they believe that fossil fuel extraction and climate action are incompatible.

 Copyright cases

+Hindawi case

+In 2021, Wiley purchased another Open Access company named Hindawi.
+Shortly after, many articles published by Hindawi were retracted and Scopus disconnected all of them from their database.

 Photographer copyrights

 A 2013 lawsuit brought by a stock photo agency for alleged violation of a 1997 license was dismissed for procedural reasons.

 A 2014 ruling by the District Court for the Southern District of New York, later affirmed by the Second Circuit, says that Wiley infringed on the copyright of photographer Tom Bean by using his photos beyond the scope of the license it had purchased.
 The case was connected to a larger set of copyright infringement cases brought by photo agency DRK against various publishers.

 A 2015 9th Circuit Court of Appeals opinion established that another photo agency had standing to sue Wiley for its usage of photos beyond the scope of the license acquired.

 Used books

 In 2018, a Southern District of New York court upheld the award of over $39 million to Wiley and other textbook publishers in a vast litigation against Book Dog Books, a re-seller of used books which was found to hold and distribute counterfeit copies.
 The Court found that circumstantial evidence was sufficient to establish distribution of 116 titles for which counterfeit copies had been presented and of other 5 titles.
-It also found that unchallenged testimony on how the publishers' usually acquired licenses from authors was sufficient to establish the publishers' copyright on the books in question.
+It also found that unchallenged testimony on how the publishers usually acquired licenses from authors was sufficient to establish the publishers' copyright on the books in question.